 I am glad to introduce Loryssa Como, a devoted mother dealing with a child with allergies.
 Her story was so inspiring and moving.
-The way she was dedicated to seeing her daughter’ recover was remarkable.
+Her dedication to her daughter’s recovery was remarkable.
 I believe she should get the Mother of the Year Award in my book.
 I hope I am as strong as you are when I become a mother.
-She ended up submitting two stories.
-Which are equally throat clenching.
-I am glad she has a successful plan to get her daughter in the right path.#allergy nation Where we unite as one, so we don’t feel so alone.
+She ended up submitting two stories, which are equally throat clenching.
+I am glad she has a successful plan to get her daughter in the right path.#allergynation Where we unite as one, so we don’t feel so alone.

-When my daughter was an infant, she got sick every time she had formula.
+When my daughter was an infant, she got sick every time she had a formula.
 Doctors told us it wasn’t an allergy.
-Each ER visit we got different excuses, so we kept changing formula but always a milk based one.
-Day after Christmas, I couldn’t wake my 13 month old daughter up.
+Each ER visit, we got different excuses, so we kept changing the formula but always a milk-based one.
+Day after Christmas, I couldn’t wake my 13-month-old daughter up.
 She had a fever over 105 degrees.
-She was in hospital for 4 days then discharged because her fever broke.
-The doctors were relieved when she finally responding to medication.
+She was in the hospital for 4 days then discharged because her fever broke.
+The doctors were relieved when she is finally responding to medication.
 It took Tylenol and Motrin, 10mg each syringe, alternating about 5 or 6 times before she responded.
-We were very scared, no one knew if my daughter was going to be okay.
+We were very scared; no one knew if my daughter was going to be okay.
 Unfortunately, she went right back in less than a week.
 Finally, the doctors did an allergy blood work and saw she was allergic to milk.